emily708/gusty-chickens/README.md

 ### KNOWN BUGS/ISSUES
 * Using the hammer on a passenger makes it disappear.
+* Load save doesn't allow you to manually choose which previous game you played.
+* When skipping (clicking) through the lore page, the text gets scrambled.

 ## Install Guide
 1) Clone the repo into a local directory: